HilaryTakudzwaMushonga/class_exercises/README.md

 # Introduction to Python
-This tutoroal is meant to give an introduction to python programming
+This tutorial is meant to give an introduction to python programming